 “Look, I tell you, lift up your eyes, and see that the fields are white for harvest.
 Already the one who reaps is receiving wages and gathering fruit for eternal life, so that sower and reaper may rejoice together.
 For here the saying holds true, ‘One sows and another reaps.’
 I sent you to reap that for which you did not labor.
 Others have labored, and you have entered into their labor.”
 Jesus of Nazareth, The Gospel of John

 The primary grain staples of 1st Century AD Israel were barley and wheat – used to make bread – an important part of the Jewish gastronomical and spiritual culture.
 Commonly, in that region, the seeds were sown between the months of November and January, then tilled or hoed into the ground to allow to grow and to protect them from scavengers.
 Beginning about early April the barley fields would begin to be harvested which would last through May when at the end of that month the wheat harvest would be reaped.
-When first planted the ground would obviously be brown or clay in color, then as the plants grew to their largest size they would be green, and finally as they would ripe in the full sun their color would change to a light gold or cream color.
+When first planted the field would obviously have been brown or clay in color, then as the plants grew to their largest size they would be green, and finally as they would ripe in the full sun their color would change to a light gold or cream color.
 Altogether about an eight-month period of time for both grains.

-In many other parts of the world this appears to be different, there are stories from East Asia and Africa where the Church is growing like wildfire.
+In many other parts of the world this appears to be different.
+There are stories from East Asia and Africa where the Church is growing like wildfire.
 But not here.

 Observation: More than a Harvest

-It was revelatory for me one day when I read these words and realized that harvesting isn’t the only thing Jesus talks about in this passage.
+It was revelatory for me one day when I read these words and realized that harvesting isn’t the only thing Jesus talked about in this passage.
 Look at the lines, “There are yet four months, then comes the harvest”, “so that the sower and reaper may rejoice together”, “One sows and another reaps”, and “I sent you to reap that for which you did not labor.
 Others have labored, and you have entered into their labor.”
 What’s going on here?

-Harvesting is a part, a vital part but only a part, of the whole process of growing.
+Harvesting is a part – a vital part but only a part – of the whole process of growing.

 Next I’ll ask my question about this passage.